-As the sunlight fades earlier with every passing week and the smell of coconut tanning lotion slowly dissipates, summer draws its last breath.
+As the sunlight fades earlier with each passing week and the smell of coconut tanning lotion slowly dissipates, summer draws its last breath.

 Okay, not quite as dramatic.
 Temperatures are still dancing around 30 degrees, but the daze of summer has been replaced with a get-up-and-go buzz.
 Schools have started, meetings have been had, races reserved, matches confirmed and class hours scheduled.

 This was a full summer.
 Filled with family and friends and fond memories.
 I had the privilege of having my parents visit us this year.
 The last time they saw our daughters was in 2013, more than four years ago, so it was a much-anticipated visit.
 My sister came to visit as well and Wil got to reunite with an old school friend who was travelling through Europe with his family.
 At one stage, we were ten people in the house and it reminded me of a typical December holiday back in South Africa.

 The school summer holidays in Spain are a week shy of three months.
 The girls have gotten so used to sleeping late and swimming all day, I wish the teacher all the luck in jolting their brain back to Math and Science.

 We ended the holiday with a road trip.
 Seeing that we arrived here less than three years ago, we are still very much the tourist in this amazing country, with lots to explore.